688 - Pinball - live

 Because I'm me.

-You do get that from your dad.
+You know what?
+You do get that of your dad.
+Yeah.

 You both are addicted to booze.